Opiskull/Blog/content/post/new-docker-server.md

     restart: always
 ```

-I used traefik as my reverse proxy of choice as it is easy to manage and use.
-We can simply use labels to set the correct parts of traefik to forward how it should.
+I used Traefik as my reverse proxy of choice as it is easy to manage and use.
+We can simply use labels to set the correct parts of Traefik to forward how it should.

 ### WebMail

-My webmail interface of choice was rainloop.
+My webmail interface of choice was RainLoop.
 I already used it before and liked how easy it was to setup and configure.
 This time I used `hardware/rainloop`

 ```yml
   web: